umrover/embedded-testbench/README.md

 Code for the AS5048B Magnetic Rotary Encoder
 ======================================================================================
 ### About
 This is the code for running the AS5048B magnetic rotary encoder.
 It is connected to the TSSOP-14 breakout board. i2c is used.
 It will output the angle position of the 14-bit angular position sensor as a number between 0 and 360.
 The slave address is determined by whether or not the A1 or A2 pins are connected to ground.
-This code assumes that A1 and A2 are connected to ground.
+This code assumes that A1 and A2 are connected to power or ground.

 [Datasheet](https://ams.com/documents/20143/36005/AS5048_DS000298_4-00.pdf/910aef1f-6cd3-cbda-9d09-41f152104832)